ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 - Encryption and decryption of Hosted Private VMware on OVHcloud data (VM encryption strategies within vSphere, vApp, etc.).
 - Generate KMS keys from vSphere with OVHcloud KMS.
 - Storage of encryption keys with the OVHcloud KMS in a VMware on OVHcloud Hosted Private Cloud environment.
-- Management of the lifecycle of your keys (use, rotation, revocation, etc...)
-KMS.
+- Management of the lifecycle of your keys (use, rotation, revocation, etc...) within the OVHcloud ecosystem.
 - Using IAM and OVHcloud KMS (OKMS) with your VMware on OVHcloud Hosted Private Cloud.
 - Interconnection of OVHcloud services or not with the KMS.